 How can you eat "everything" and stay in shape?
 Personal trainer Xavier Ramirez tells us how to eat and train to achieve your best so you feel good inside and out.

-Here I am….
-7 years on from that decision , a qualified Lower Back Specialist - in the job I love, able to go into to work every day and feel grateful that my decisions in life have brought me into a place, where I mean something to the people around me.
-That's not to say my day doesn’t have it’s challenges - but I do love it!
+7 years on from that decision, I am a qualified Lower Back Specialist, in a job I love, able to go into to work every day and feel grateful that my decisions in life have led me to a place where I mean something to the people around me.
+That's not to say my day doesn’t have its challenges - but I do love it!

 I have realised that I want to mean something positive to other people and my understanding of why I do what I do helps me help others.
 How I do this is by slowly changing the ‘fitness philosophy' with which people live their lives so that fitness is not something that happens to them, but something they have had within them from the beginning.